Mr-Ahmadi/Orthogonal-Gradient-Descent/README.md

 # Orthogonal Gradient Descent (OGD) for Continual Learning

 This repository explores the concept of Orthogonal Gradient Descent (OGD) as a method to mitigate catastrophic forgetting in deep neural networks during continual learning scenarios.
-Catastrophic forgetting is a significant challenge in artificial intelligence systems, where models tend to forget previously acquired knowledge when subsequently trained on new tasks[cite: 1, 2].
-OGD aims to address this by carefully controlling the direction of gradient updates in the parameter space, ensuring that the network's performance on prior tasks remains largely unaffected while still allowing for effective learning of new tasks[cite: 1, 3].
+Catastrophic forgetting is a significant challenge in artificial intelligence systems, where models tend to forget previously acquired knowledge when subsequently trained on new tasks.
+OGD aims to address this by carefully controlling the direction of gradient updates in the parameter space, ensuring that the network's performance on prior tasks remains largely unaffected while still allowing for effective learning of new tasks.

 ## Project Structure